Common Names

 Despite the controversy surrounding cannabis use, California became the first state to legalize it for “medical use” in 1996.
 As of May 2021, it is available in 35 more states and the District of Columbia (DC) as a medicinal agent, with 16 states and DC also allowing recreational use.
 Current indications that qualify for medical cannabis use include cancer symptoms, non-cancer pain, glaucoma, AIDS, epilepsy, and MS. However, cannabis use remains illegal under federal law.
 Following a review of available scientific evidence, the Institute of Medicine (28), and the National Academies of Sciences, Engineering, and Medicine recommend that further research be done to develop a comprehensive understanding of the health effects of cannabis (11), which can inform medical cannabis policy.
 Barriers to research include regulatory issues that involve the FDA, Drug Enforcement Administration, National Institute on Drug Abuse, and Institutional Review Boards; procuring cannabis for studies; and methodological challenges of establishing an acceptable route of administration and standardized doses (29).

 With the growing popularity of cannabis among cancer patients, it is important that oncology providers be aware of emerging data so they can counsel patients about its use (72).
-The consensus of an expert panel in supportive cancer care is that the evidence to recommend cannabinoids for the management of chemo-induced nausea and vomiting, nausea from advanced cancer, cancer-associated anorexia-cachexia, and taste disturbance is insufficient (74).
-The panel also recommends against the use of cannabinoids as an adjuvant analgesic for cancer pain (75).
+Oncology guidelines recommend against using cannabis and/or cannabinoids as a cancer-directed treatment unless within the context of a clinical trial.
+Whether cannabis and/or cannabinoids improve any supportive care outcomes, with the exception of chemo-induced nausea and vomiting, is also uncertain (74) (75) (79).
 Additionally, a systematic review determined that rigorous evidence is lacking to inform the dosing, safety, and efficacy of cannabinoids in children with cancer (76).

 Purported Uses and Benefits